 “How many more women may have been affected by these abuses?
 How many more children may have been fathered by these undercover officers?
 It is clear the police are not going to come clean.
 The only way there can be real justice is if the Inquiry releases the cover names and opens the files so that these women can come forward themselves.”
 Kate Wilson

-For four decades, top-secret political police units have been operating in Britain, spying on all forms of protest and political dissent.
-Thousands of people have had their lives infiltrated and their privacy and human rights violated.
+Since 1968, top-secret political police units have been operating in Britain, spying on all forms of protest and political dissent.
+Thousands of people have had their lives infiltrated and their privacy and human rightsviolated.
 Now, the secret is out, and we should all have open and uncensored access to the information they held on us.
-But six years of shocking revelations and court battles show that that is never going to happen unless we join together to put up a fight.
+But the years of shocking revelations and court battles show that that is never going to happen unless we join together to put up a fight.

-We are demanding that the Inquiry releases the cover names of the officers that infiltrated social justice groups, and Pitchford releases the files held on the women, so they can understand the truth of what happened to us.
+We demand that the Inquiry releases the cover names of all the officers that infiltrated social justice groups, and that it releases the files held on the women, so we can understand the truth of what happened to us.
 The chair of the inquiry, Sir John Mitting has given anonymity to two thirds of the officers who requested it which means there are far too many officers whose fake identity we know nothing about.
 This is not justice.

 Meanwhile, in London: